-R&D in software and information technology (IT) involves new ways of solving IT problems, improving processes and developing software.
+Research and development in software and information technology (IT) involves new ways of solving IT related problems, improving processes and developing software.
 Did you know that the advances made in this sector are the key drivers of innovation and new product development across a wide range of other industries?
 However, the fast-paced and diverse range of claims of this sector meant that in 2018, HMRC issued new guidance in regards to claiming the R&D tax relief on software development.
 Unfortunately, this made it difficult for companies to successfully claim tax relief, but we keep abreast of all guidance and legislative changes to make sure the claims we do for our clients are successful.

 The beauty of software and IT is that the advances made in this sector enable innovation in all other fields

-Software and IT has been one of the most challenging areas for HMRC’s R&D staff to deal with, especially considering that more than 65% of all R&D tax claims are from this sector with an average value of £65,199.
-Therefore, although there are many opportunities to claim R&D tax relief, HMRC scrutinises this sector’s claims more closely than others, and has hired their own IT specialists.
+Software and it has been one of the most challenging areas for HMRC R&D staff to deal with, especially considering that more than 65% of all R&D tax claims are from this sector with an average value of 65,199.
+Therefore, although there are many opportunities to claim R&D tax relief, HMRC scrutinises this sectors claims more closely than others, and has hired their own it specialists.

-However, this shouldn’t discourage businesses from claiming, as most are undertaking R&D-worthy work on a daily basis.
-Instead, it’s best to use R&D tax consultants who specialise in software to reduce the risk of an HMRC enquiry.
-We at Novel have been both the advisor and the claimant when it comes to R&D tax relief, which gives us a very detailed understanding of how to make the most of a R&D claim for a software project.
+However, this should not discourage businesses from claiming, as most are undertaking R&D-worthy work on a daily basis.
+Instead, its best to use R&D tax consultants who specialise in software to reduce the risk of an HMRC enquiry.
+We at novel have been both the advisor and the claimant when it comes to R&D tax relief, which gives us a very detailed understanding of how to make the most of the R&D claim for a software project.

 What is R&D tax credit?